Mezue3000/DataScience_World/README.md

 Framework/Libraries Used:
-Pandas, Numpy, Scikit-Learn, Plotly-Express, Matplotlib, TensorFlow, Keras, SQL, Excel, Tableau, BeautifulSoup(Bs4), Pyspark, Spacy, LangChain, Streamlit, Fastapi, Pydantic, Uvicorn
+Pandas, Numpy, Scikit-Learn, Plotly-Express, Matplotlib, TensorFlow, Keras, MySQL, Excel, Tableau, BeautifulSoup(Bs4), Pyspark, Spacy, LangChain, Fastapi, Pydantic, Uvicorn

 Contributing:
 Contributions are welcome!
 If you have any ideas or improvements, please open an issue or submit a pull request.

 Author:
 This project was created by Mezue Obiora.
-For any questions or inquiries, please contact me at [mezueworld@yahoo.com] [+2347035775926] [Lagos-Nigeria]
+For any questions or inquiries, please contact me at [mezueworld@yahoo.com] [+2347035775926, +2348127144640] [Lagos-Nigeria]

 Big thanks for exploring my data science projects!